Lentil Soup with Veggies and Pasta:

 Add just about anything to this soup

 I had to run out on a few quick errands and my mom stayed behind in my kitchen.
-When I got home, something smelled too good to be true — it was lentil soup!
+When I got home, something smelled too good to be true — it was lentil soup with veggies and pasta!
 I wondered how this happened so quickly — did I even have the right ingredients in the house?
 My mom told me that all she did was open the fridge and a few cupboards and suddenly, soup was on.

 The beauty of this recipe is that you can pretty much add whatever vegetables and seasonings you have available and it’ll likely be delicious.
 My mom told me that she often uses leftover mashed potatoes instead of the cream of mushroom (or celery) soup, and adds a bit of milk to thin them in place of the water.
 I once used salsa when I was out of tomato sauce.
 It worked out really well!